JoeyFitzpatrick/trunks.nvim/doc/ever.md

 }
 ```

 Note: lazy loading is handled internally, so it is not required to lazy load Ever.
-With that being said, if you really want to lazy load Ever, you should be able to lazy load it however you normally lazy load plugins.
+With that being said, if you want to lazy load Ever, you should be able to lazy load it however you normally lazy load plugins.

 # Configuration